 Here, we are dealing with techniques that include chemical reactions involving molecules of the tissue (immunohistochemistry and lectin histochemistry are described in the next pages).
-The goal of histochemistry techniques is to detect specific molecules in tissue sections and therefore it is posible to study their distribution "in situ", that is in the tissue.
+The goal of the histochemistry techniques is to detect specific molecules in tissue sections, and therefore it is possible to study their distribution "in situ", that is in the tissue.
 These molecules can not be readily distinguished by general staining techniques.
 The tissue has to be treated to reveal the molecule we are interested in.
 Histochemical techniques can be divided in two groups: chemical reactions and histo-enzymology.

 Histoenzymology, or enzyme histochemistry, is based on the capacity of some enzymes to keep their activity after the tissue fixation.
-These enzymes, and the cell they are located in, can be visualized after the conversion of soluble and colorless substrates in insoluble and colored products by the enzyme activity.
+These enzymes, and the cells they are located in, can be visualized after the conversion of soluble and colorless substrates to insoluble and colored products by the enzyme activity.
 Substrates are specific for the enzyme and the products precipitate in the place where the enzyme is.
 There is a diversity of enzymes that can be detected with this method, such as peroxidases, phosphatases, dehydrogenases, diaphorases, acetylcholinesterase, and some others.
 It should keep in mind that fixation and embedding of the tissue may affect the enzyme activity.
 Embedding should be avoided because dehydration and high temperature may damage the enzyme and therefore its activity.
 That is why histoenzymology is mostly done on freezing or vibratome sections, where no embedding is needed.